RedisLabs/redislabs-docs/content/rs/references/compatibility/breaking-changes.md

   - `SELECT` and `WAIT` have been recategorized from `@keyspace` to `@connection`
   - `ROLE`, `LASTSAVE` have been categorized as  `@admin`  and  `@dangerous`
   -  `ASKING`, `READONLY`, `READWRITE` have also been assigned the  `@connection`  category and  removed from `@keyspace`
-  - Command cateogries are explained in [ACL documentation](https://redis.io/docs/management/security/acl/#command-categories)
+  - Command categories are explained in [ACL documentation](https://redis.io/docs/management/security/acl/#command-categories)

 #### Command introspection, stats, and configuration

-- [`COMMAND`](https://redis.io/commands/command/) reply drops `random` and `sort-for-scripts` flags, which are now part of [command tips](https://redis.io/docs/reference/command-tips/) ([#10104](https://github.com/redis/redis/pull/10104)) - The `random` flag was replaced with the `nondeterministic_output` tip; The `sort-for-scripts` flag was replaced by the ` nondeterministic_output_order`tip
+- [`COMMAND`](https://redis.io/commands/command/) reply drops `random` and `sort-for-scripts` flags, which are now part of [command tips](https://redis.io/docs/reference/command-tips/) ([#10104](https://github.com/redis/redis/pull/10104)) - The `random` flag was replaced with the `nondeterministic_output` tip; The `sort-for-scripts` flag was replaced by the ` nondeterministic_output_order` tip

 - [`INFO`](https://redis.io/commands/info/) `commandstats` now shows the stats per sub-command ([#9504](https://github.com/redis/redis/pull/9504))
-For example, while previous versions would provide a single entry for all command usage, in Redis 7, each sub command is reported seperately:
+For example, while previous versions would provide a single entry for all command usage, in Redis 7, each sub command is reported separately:

   - Redis 6.2: